Is Buying a House or a Condo Unit An Investment?

 “Invest now for as low as P8,000 a month.”

-Sadly, many people believe them… specially OFWs and their families – who would now spend so much money paying for something that will never ever become an investment for them.
+Sadly, many people believe them… especially OFWs and their families – who would now spend so much money paying for something that will never ever become an investment for them.

-So if you or someone you know, is planning to buy a house and lot or a condo unit very soon “as an investment”, then I hope you or that someone you know, can read this post first.
+So if you or someone you know is planning to buy a house and lot or a condo unit very soon “as an investment,” then I hope you or someone you know can read this post first.

 What Is An Investment?

 Simply, an investment is something that makes you money.
-Alternatively, if something’s costing you money, then it is a liability.
+Alternatively, if something costs you money, then it is a liability.
 And lastly, if it’s neither giving nor taking cash from you, then it’s simply an idle asset:

 - Investment: gives you money